I am inspired by a wide range of new and old foods from all over the world.

 *Zoni is a soup dish that contains rice cake and other ingredients, usually eaten by Japanese at New Year’s.

 Matsutake mushrooms and truffles are opulent delicacies, while shiitake mushrooms and brown beech mushrooms are common fare.
 As you know, truffles go together perfectly with simple and inexpensive ingredients such as potatoes and eggs.
 Ordinary mushrooms can become truly sumptuous when combined with certain ingredients.
-Mushrooms cannot be called either a “rich” or a “poor” food.

-I’d have to say shiitake mushrooms, which are a popular and essential ingredient in Japanese cooking.
+I would have to say shiitake mushrooms, which are a popular and essential ingredient in Japanese cooking.
 They don’t have a strong personality, but they have a simple and pleasant taste.
 When dried, they produce a wonderful aroma and are packed with umami.

 Where is the best place you know of to obtain mushrooms?
 Do you have a secret location or supplier?